 Roman Glass Jewelry

 Roman glass accents are becoming all the rage in the handcrafted artisan jewelry world right now.
-You can see gorgeous work on Etsy by LoveRoot, ChrysalisToo, Beatnheart, Fanciful Devices, and Pip n Molly.
+You can see gorgeous work on Etsy by LoveRoot, ChrysalisToo, Beatnheart, and Fanciful Devices.
 I have collected an entire favorites board on Etsy, too, so you can see examples of Roman glass jewelry and see what some of the more intriguing pieces look like.
-I think this board is a serious drool generating board!!
+I think this is a serious drool generating board!!

 Faux Roman Glass